 6) Be smart

-Some electrical appliances such as dryers are known to produce lots of heat when in operation.
-To prevent your HVAC unit from overworking, use some of these heat-producing devices at night.
+Some electrical appliances such as dryers, are known to produce lots of heat when in operation.
+To prevent your HVAC unit from overworking, use some heat-producing devices at night.
 You can also consider outdoor cooking using your microwave.
 Always ensure your air conditioner is using less energy as possible.

 7) Change your air conditioner’s filters more frequently

-Reducing your energy bills and keep cool this summer isn’t that hard.
-Follow these guidelines and you should be prepared for the Australian scorching heat this summer.
-Be sure to ask Gordon Powers about how you can save energy bills and how our services can help make your home more energy efficient!
+Reducing your energy bills and keeping cool this summer isn’t that hard.
+Follow these guidelines and prepare for the scorching Australian heat this summer.